ArtifactSelector/ArtifactSelector/README.md

+# Artifact Selector
+A fan-made Genshin Impact tool that automates the selection of artifacts in artifact strongboxes with user-defined selection rules.

+This project contains sections of code from the [InventoryKamera](https://github.com/Andrewthe13th/Inventory_Kamera) project, see [acknowledgement](#acknowledgement).

 ## Running the program
 1. Ensure that Genshin window has aspect ratio of 16:9 and not in fullscreen mode.
 1. Ensure that the artifact strongbox selection page is opened: